logburn/Sabi/README.md

 # Sabi
 An encrypted Snapchat alternative.
-App will be open source and private.
+The app will be open source and private.
 Hopefully publishing to F-Droid/IzzyOnDroid and Play Store.

-## Guiding princples
+## Guiding principles
  1. "hide" the encryption for ease of use
  2. a beautiful user interface
  3. modular design for encryption so it can be changed later
- 4. "Minimum Viable Centralization" - information only stored on server as midpoint for stability
+ 4. "Minimum Viable Centralization" - only store information on a server as a midpoint to increase stability

 ## Planned features
 #### Text chat